Appointments

 Hartshill Medical Centre Total Triage

-The new system is called Total Triage.
-This means that instead of phoning first thing in the morning most people will fill in an online form (accessed from the homepage on the practice website at www.hartshillmedicalcentre.co.uk) that is then reviewed by a GP to determine the urgency of the appointment and the right place for you to be seen and by whom.
+Since March 2024 we have been using Total Triage.
+This means that instead of phoning first thing in the morning most people will fill in an online form (accessed from the homepage on the practice website at www.hartshillmedicalcentre.co.uk) that is then reviewed by a clinician to determine the urgency of the appointment and the right place for you to be seen and by whom.
 This might not always be by seeing a GP, as there is now a wider NHS team including social prescribers, mental health workers and the Pharmacy First service.
+This system allows you to express which clinician you would like to see and allows you to tells us when you are available and how you would like to be consulted (face to face or telephone), we will do our best to follow your wishes.

 To submit a request for an appointment, please click on this link